IBM/charts/community/openwhisk/README.md

 ### Image Policy Requirements

-Container Image Security is enabled by default in ICP 3.1 and above.
-Hence add the following to the trusted registries so these images can be pulled during chart installation:
+If Container Image Security is enabled, you will not be able to download non-trusted container images.
+If this is the case, please add the following to the trusted registries so that these container images can be pulled during chart installation:

 * docker.io/openwhisk/*
 * docker.io/apache/couchdb:*